Jaydeep9979/Jaydeep9979/README.md

 <br />
 <br />

 Hi, I'm Jaydeep 😉, Avid Coder 👨🏻‍💻 from India.
-Currently, I'm working as SDE  at Crest Data Systems.
-I have more than 8 months of full time experience of working with ReactJS, Python, FAST API.
+Currently, I have worked with companies like Amazon &  Crest Data Systems.
+I have 2 years of full time experience of working with ReactJS,Redux, JavaScript, MongoDb,HTML CSS, BootStrap.
 <br>
 <br />
 <br />